ionvladescu/SampleLotteryApp/readme.md

 you also need to configure your local environment copy `.env.example` file to `.env` and then edit it to your local config.

+The node.js app within the `_lottery_draw` folder gets it's settings from the project's `.env` file.
+This small app is required to run for the project to work correctly.

+You can ssh in to the vagrant box and run the node app from there.